elegant-scipy/elegant-scipy/sphinx/content/ch5.md

 For sparse matrices, there are actually a wide array of possible formats, and the "right" format depends on the problem you want to solve.
-We'll cover the two most commonly-used formats, but for a complete list, see the comparison table later in the chapter, as well as the online documentation for `scipy.sparse`.
+We'll cover the two most commonly-used formats, but for a complete list, see the
+% TODO: explicit xref to comparison table comparison table later in the chapter, as well as {py:mod}`the online documentation for scipy.sparse <scipy.sparse>`.

 ### COO (COOrdinate) format